Everything to Know About Google's New Pixel Smartphone

 Google on Wednesday announced the Google Pixel 2, which comes in either 5-inch or 6-inch screen size options.
 The smaller Pixel 2 will start at $649, while the Pixel XL begins at $849.
-Both phones are immediately available for preorder.
+Both phones are immediately available for preorder and will be available through Verizon and Google's online store.

 The new Pixel includes an organic light emitting diode screen, (OLED), just like Apple's iPhone X and Samsung's Galaxy phones.
 Both Pixel 2 phones are water and dust resistant and the screen now occupies more space on the front of the phone.
 The smaller phone will be available in blue, black and white, while the larger model comes in black and white options.
 For a limited time, Google will also be including a Home Mini speaker with Pixel 2 purchases.